Board committees

 - Manages the IR/PR function

-Role of the COO – Alastair Stuart
+COO (non-board) – Alastair Stuart

 - Oversees daily business operations